citusdata/citus_docs/reference/sql_workarounds.rst

 SQL Workarounds
 ===============

 Before attempting workarounds consider whether Citus is appropriate for your situation.
-Citus' current version works well for real-time analytics use cases.
+Citus' current version works well for :ref:`real-time analytics and multi-tenant use cases. <when_to_use_citus>`

+Citus supports all SQL statements in the multi-tenant use-case.
+For real-time analytics use-cases, with queries which span across nodes, Citus supports a subset of SQL statements.
 We are continuously working to increase SQL coverage to better support other use-cases such as data warehousing queries.

-Citus supports most, but not all, SQL statements directly.
-Its SQL support continues to improve.
 Also many of the unsupported features have workarounds; below are a number of the most useful.

 Subqueries in WHERE
 -------------------